Competition Day Basics - Coaches/Teams

 Overview

-A typical event consists of several different activities that may overlap during the day.
+A typical event consists of several different activities over the course of the day.
 These activities include:

 Safety at Events